Deliverability · 10 min read

 May 10, 2026 · 10 min read

 Starting fresh with AWS SES is exciting — until your first campaign lands in the Gmail Promotions tab at best, and spam at worst.
 The culprit is almost always skipping the warm-up.
-Here's how to do it right.
+Here's the exact 30-day schedule.

 Why warm-up matters